mooseyscountrygarden.com » Gardening Journals« Garden Journal 2000 | Garden Journal 2002 »

 Garden Journal 2001

-The 2001 gardening year seems to be full of new plants.
-Armies of rhododendrons and armfuls of roses keep on appearing, and the garden of course has to expand to accommodate them all.
+My 2001 gardening year seems to be full of new plant arrivals.
+Armies of rhododendrons and armfuls of roses keep on appearing, and the garden, of course, has to expand to accommodate them all.
+So there is much digging...

 Happy New Year 2001 and welcome to my fifth year of garden diaries...